If you are amazing at baking and make treats that people fawn over, then you may be thinking about opening your own baking business.

 These fluctuations will happen all throughout the year, there will be times when you get to keep more of what you make and times when you are selling less so you do not bring home as much of a profit.

-According to most entrepreneur experts, however, studies have shown that most established home based bakers will bring home an average of about $30,000 dollars.
-This means that some bakers can earn more during the year while others are going to earn less.
+According to most entrepreneur experts, however, studies have shown that most established home based bakers will bring home an average of about $30,000 dollars/year.

 However, the amount that the owner of a home bakery earns will wildly vary based on how long they have been in business, the type of tasty goodies that they have chosen to sell, how large they are able to scale up their business on their own, etc.